 Hopefully, of course, you are right.
 Going through a divorce is difficult enough when you are only dealing with your own friends and family.
 Having to watch the demise of your marriage played out across the internet or on the evening news would be infinitely worse.

 Yet, truly, the main difference between only having to tell your friends and family about your divorce, and having to tell your entire viewing public about your divorce, is the number of people you have to tell.
 Either way, the situation is painful and awkward.
-Either way you don’t know what to say.
-Either way, you would rather not have everyone all up in your business.
+At best, you don’t know what to say.
+At worst, you have total strangers all up in your business.

 Why Do Celebrities Do It?